open/close all folders

 - The creature in the B-Movie It Conquered the World (1956) was originally conceived as short and squat, due to the heavy gravity of its native planet.
 Actress Beverly Garland was unimpressed by the vertically-challenged villain — approaching it within hearing of director Roger Corman she cried "So, you plan to take over the world do you?
 Take that!" and kicked it in the head.
 Corman agreed to redesign the creature to more menacing proportions◊.

-- Officially, Jek "Piggy" Porkins from A New Hope - the first pilot to die on the run against the Death Star - was from a high-gravity world.
-He was somewhat overweight but still strong.
-This might have killed him, in fact: in the X-Wing Series one of his surviving squadmates reminisces that Porkins dialed back his fighter's Artificial Gravity a bit more than usual, which could be why he insisted that he could pull out of his fatal dive into the Death Star's surface.
+- Officially, Jek "Piggy" Porkins from A New Hope — callsign Red Six, the first pilot to die on the run against the Death Star — was from a high-gravity world.
+This made him somewhat overweight but still strong, and likely killed him.
+In the X-Wing Series, a surviving squadmate reminisces that Porkins dialed back his fighter's Artificial Gravity a bit more than usual, which could be why he insisted that he could pull out of his fatal dive into the Death Star's surface.

-- Several minor characters and extras in the Star Wars Expanded Universe are also mentioned to be heavyworlders - however, unlike Jek, they're generally portrayed as being short and stout.
-In fact, it could be that Jek Porkins was adapted to a heavy world, and gained weight from the sudden drop in exercise upon moving to standard-gee worlds.
+- Several minor characters and extras in the Star Wars Expanded Universe are also mentioned to be Heavyworlders — however, unlike Jek, they're generally portrayed as being short and stout.
+It's possible that Jek Porkins was adapted to a heavy world, and gained weight from the sudden drop in exercise upon moving to standard-gee worlds.

 - Earth has higher gravity than Barsoom, as John Carter finds out.

 - He's also much shorter than the green-skinned Tharks, although he's the same size as the local humans.
 His Super Strength isn't shown much, although he easily breaks through the first chains that the Tharks put him in.
 Being Genre Savvy, they put him in heavier chains and attach them to a huge rock.
 Carter manages to throw the rock.

 - Deja Thoris theorizes that the reason for Earthling and Martian physiology appearing similar is that Carter's body is more dense than the Martians.
 More realistically, the superpower that he shows off the most is being able to jump really far.